DonBeleren/DonBeleren/README.md

 ## projects

 🏢 **[Edifice](https://github.com/DonBeleren/edifice)** — write a script, get a 3D building.
-C++ / Qt / OpenGL, with a Flex/Bison grammar driving split / merge / group / texture ops on a live `Building` model.
-The DSL has its share of footguns (a color value without a decimal point silently kills the rest of the parse) which I keep meaning to fix and never do.
+C++ / Qt 5 / OpenGL 4.1, with a Flex/Bison grammar feeding a shape-grammar engine on top of a live `Building` model, plus an in-app editor that re-parses as you type and a procedural texture catalog.
+The auto-loaded `skyline.txt` builds two rows of five mixed-style towers along a street; `default.txt` is the original showpiece, a multi-tier setback tower at roughly 70k surface operations.

 🪟 **[split-grammar-2d](https://github.com/DonBeleren/split-grammar-2d)** — the 2D version that came before Edifice.
 Hand-rolled recursive descent parser, fixed 3×3 grid, ~1,600 lines.
 Edifice is the better one.
 This is where I figured out what I actually wanted.